mikebway/knative-poc/docs/Installation.md

 running.

 While this project can be used as a rough map for Windows and Linux installation, it's primary audience is Mac users.
-As a Mac user, it is assumed that have [Homebrew](https://brew.sh/) installed.
+As a Mac user, it is assumed that you have [Homebrew](https://brew.sh/) installed.

 Again, as a Mac user you are almost certainly using Zsh as your command line shell.
 If so, and you have not done so already, you might want to add this to your `.zshrc` file (or just run it on your command line as a one off):